Derby Paulista: The beginning of the rivalry - 1910s and 1920s

-In 1933, on November 5, Palestra Itália applied the greatest rout in the history of the classic, in a match played at the Palestra Itália Stadium, which was valid simultaneously for the Paulista Championship and the Rio-São Paulo Tournament of that year.
-With four goals by Romeu Pellicciari, one by Gabardo and three by Imparato, alviverde applied a resounding 8-0 at alvinegro, in the biggest defeat suffered by Corinthians in all its history.
-The impact of the thrashing on the Parque São Jorge team was so great that it overthrew the then president of the club, Alfredo Schurig and made the Corinthians fans set fire to the headquarters of the association itself.
+Palestra Itália's largest win in the history of the derby was on November 5, 1933, in a match played at the Palestra Itália Stadium, which was valid simultaneously for the Campeonato Paulista and the Rio-São Paulo Tournament of that year.
+With four goals by Romeu Pellicciari, one by Gabardo and three by Imparato, the alviverde defeated the alvinegro by a resounding 8–0, the biggest defeat in Corinthians' history.
+The impact of the thrashing was so huge to Corinthians that it overthrew the then president of club, Alfredo Schurig and caused some Corinthians fans to set fire to the headquarters of the club.

-At the 1936 São Paulo Championship, Corinthians and Palestra Itália made their first title decision in three electrifying matches, as the alvinegro had won the first round unbeaten and alviverde had won the second round.
+In the 1936 Campeonato Paulista, Corinthians and Palestra Itália made their first final in the history of the derby, as the alvinegro had won the first phase unbeaten and alviverde had won the second phase.
 The three games were played between April and May 1937.
-In the first match, at the Palestra Itália Stadium, Palestra Itália won 1-0, with Alvinegro leaving the field on the 31st minute of the second half, complaining of a goalkeeper foul in the move of the goal.
-In the second game, at Parque São Jorge, the teams drew 0-0.
-In the third game, at the Palestra Itália Stadium, Palestra won the final 2-1 and won the title.
+In the first match, at the Palestra Itália Stadium, the palestrinos won 1–0, with Corinthians leaving the field on the 31st minute of the second half, complaining of a foul on their goalkeeper.
+The second game, at Parque São Jorge, ended in a 0–0 draw.
+In the third match, at the Palestra Itália Stadium, Palestra won the final 2–1 and took the title.

-In 1938, the history of Derby Paulista included an unusual fact that involved São Paulo FC and also the Portuguesa.
-In early July of that year, just after the 1938 World Cup, a financial crisis forced the tricolor team to create a quadrangular tournament, called the Mündell Júnior Cup, in order to raise money to solve part of the problems.
-On the occasion, Corinthians and Palmeiras played a match, which was historically known as the “Jogo das Barricas”.
-The duel ended in a 0-0 draw and featured the black and white of Parque São Jorge classified for the final by the highest number of corners.
-In the final, against Portuguesa, who eliminated São Paulo, Corinthians won the title.
-After the tournament, the tricolor team rose in the following months and was runner-up in the Paulista Championship of the same year, also won by the Corinthians.
+An unusual fact in the history of the Derby Paulista happened in 1938, that involved São Paulo FC and also the Portuguesa.
+In early July of that year, just after the 1938 World Cup, a financial crisis made São Paulo create a friendly tournament, called Taça Mündell Júnior, in order to raise money to solve part of their problems.
+On the occasion, Corinthians and Palmeiras played a match, which was known as the “Jogo das Barricas” ("The barrels' match").
+The game ended in a 0–0 draw and the black and white of Parque São Jorge classified due to a highest number of corners.
+In the final, Corinthians defeated Portuguesa, which eliminated São Paulo in the semifinals.
+After the tournament, the tricolor rose in the following months and was runner-up of the Campeonato Paulista of that year, also won by Corinthians.

-In 1938, the Paulista Championship was paralyzed in April for the World Cup that year.
-As a way to keep the State teams active in an official competition, APEA created the II Extra Paulista Championship of 1938.
-And in the final, the decision was between Palestra Itália and Corinthians.
-In the first game of the final, on the 21st of August, there was a 0-0 draw.
-In the last and decisive match, on the 18th of September, Palestra Itália won 2-1, winning two times this type of competition, since it had its first triumph in 1926.
+In 1938, the Campeonato Paulista was paralyzed in April for the World Cup that year.
+As a way to keep the football teams in the state active in an official competition, APEA created the II Campeonato Paulista Extra — the first edition was in 1926 — which ended up being decided between Palestra Itália and Corinthians.
+The first game of the finals, on the 21st of August, ended 0–0.
+In the last and decisive match, on the 18th of September, Palestra Itália won 2–1, clinching their second title of the competition, in its second edition.